FNNDSC/CHRIS_docs/apiprofiles/store/pipeline.md

 * `category`: pipeline category
 * `authors`: string representing a comma separated list of author emails
 * `description`: pipeline description
-* `owner_username`: username of the ChRIS user that created the pipeline
+* `owner_username`: username of the ChRIS store user that created the pipeline

 ## Link relations